-Name, strength and formulation of drug Inactivated influenza vaccine suspension in a pre-filled syringe including: • adjuvanted quadrivalent influenza vaccine (aQIV), Fluad Tetra ▼ • cell-based quadrivalent influenza vaccine (QIVc), Flucelvax® Tetra ▼ • egg-grown quadrivalent influenza vaccine (QIVe) • recombinant quadrivalent influenza vaccine (QIVr), Supemtek ▼ Note: This PGD does not include high-dose quadrivalent influenza vaccine (QIV-HD) or trivalent influenza vaccines as these vaccines are not eligible for re-imbursement under the NHS influenza vaccination programme in 2021/22.
-The vaccines that are available for the 2021 to 2022 influenza immunisation programme are listed here: www.gov.uk/government/publications/influenza-vaccine-ovalbumincontent Some influenza vaccines are restricted for use in particular age groups.
+Inactivated influenza vaccine suspension in a pre-filled syringe including: Name, strength and formulation of drug adjuvanted quadrivalent influenza vaccine (aQIV) cell-based quadrivalent influenza vaccine (QIVc) • egg-grown guadrivalent influenza vaccine (QIVe) recombinant quadrivalent influenza vaccine (QIVr), Supemtek▼ Note: This PGD does not include high-dose quadrivalent influenza vaccine (QIV-HD) or trivalent influenza vaccines as these vaccines are not eligible for re-imbursement under the NHS influenza vaccination programme for the 2022 to 2023 season see All influenza vaccines marketed in the UK for the 2022 to 2023 season...
+Some influenza vaccines are restricted for use in particular age groups.
 The SPC for individual products should always be referred to.
-Summary table of which influenza vaccines to offer (by age) Age Recommended influenza vaccine for adults Age 18 years to under 65 years Offer QIVc or QIVr.
-Or, if QIVc or QIVr are not available, offer QIVc or QIVr.
-65 years and Offer aQIV. over 3 Or, if aQIV is not available, offer QIVc or QIVr.
-It is recommended that aQIV is offered 'off-label' to those who become 65 years of age before 31 March 2022 (see Off-label use section).
-Legal category Prescription on ly medicine (POM). • Black triangle▼ · aQIV products are black triangle.
-QIVe vaccine from Viatris (formerly Mylan) is black triangle.
+Summary table of which influenza vaccines to offer (by age) Recommended influenza vaccine for adults Age 18 years to Offer QIVc or QIVr under 65 If QIVc or QIVr are not available, offer QIVe vears Offer aQIV or QIVr 65 years3 and over4 If aQIV or QIVr are not available, offer QIVc For those aged 64 who turn 65 years of age by 31 March 2023, aQIV may be offered off-label Prescription only medicine (POM).
+Legal category Black triangle▼ QIVc, QIVr and aQIV products are black triangle.
+The QIVe vaccine from Viatris (formerly Mylan), Influvac® sub-unit Tetra, is black triangle.
 This information was accurate at the time of writing.
-See product SPCs at www.medicines.org.uk for indication of current black triangle status.
-Off-label use The aQIV is licensed for administration to individuals aged 65 years and over.
-It may be administered under this PGD to 64-year olds turning 65 years of age by 31 March 2022 in accordance with the recommendations for the national influenza immunisation programme for 2021/22.
-Vaccine should be stored according to the conditions detailed in the Continued over page Off-label use Storage section below.
-However, in the event of an inadvertent or unavoidable deviation of these conditions refer to PHE Vaccine Incident Guidance.
-Where vaccine is assessed in accordance with these guidelines as appropriate for continued use this would constitute off-label administration under this PGD.
+See product SPCs, available from the electronic medicines compendium website, for indication of current black triangle status.
+Off-label use Where a vaccine is recommended off-label, as part of the consent process, consider informing the individual/carer the vaccine is being offered in accordance with national guidance but this is outside the product licence.
+The aQIV is licensed for administration to individuals aged 65 years and over.
+It may be administered under this PGD to those aged 64 years and turning 65 years of age by 31 March 2023 in accordance with the recommendations for the national influenza immunisation programme for the 2022 to 2023 season (see Appendix C of the annual flu letter dated 22 April 2022).
+Vaccine should be stored according to the conditions detailed in the Storage section below.
+However, in the event of an inadvertent or unavoidable deviation of these conditions refer to Vaccine Incident